RsyncProject/rsync/rsync.1.md

 The "ssh-user" will be used at the ssh level; the "rsync-user" will be used to log-in to the "module".

+In this setup, the daemon is started by the ssh command that is accessing the system (which can be forced via the `~/.ssh/authorized_keys` file, if desired).
+However, when accessing a daemon directly, it needs to be started beforehand.

 ## STARTING AN RSYNC DAEMON TO ACCEPT CONNECTIONS

 In order to connect to an rsync daemon, the remote system needs to have a